What that actually means in practice

 -

-Growth constraint: Name the real bottleneck: positioning, pipeline creation, conversion, retention, sales enablement, hiring, or operating cadence.
+Growth constraint: Name the real bottleneck: positioning, pipeline creation, conversion, retention, sales enablement, hiring, or weekly decision-making.

 -